bithost-gmbh/txlwizard/Documentation/Chapters/30_TXLConverter.rst

     python TXLWizard/Tools/TXLConverterCLI.py

-Or if you want to call it in your own script do
+Or if you want to call it in your own python script do

 .. code-block:: python